 Do you have top students who are curious and creative?
 Who love science and math?
 Who want to make the world a better place?
 WPI might be a good fit for them.
 Here is some information that will help you understand us better.

-The WPI Class of 2017 arrived in late August.
-We were excited to welcome just over 1,100 young men and women from around the world.
-This class consists of 33 percent women, 14 percent students of color, and 13 percent international students.
-This talented class represents an all-time high for women at WPI, with over 370 women in this class.
-Our first year students have a most impressive academic profile: 99 valedictorians and salutatorians, an average class rank in the top 11 percent, and an average GPA of 3.85.
+The WPI Class of 2018 arrived in late August.
+We were excited to welcome just over 1,060 young men and women from around the world.
+This class consists of 33 percent women, 19 percent students of color, and 14 percent international students.
+Our first year students have a most impressive academic profile: 93 valedictorians and salutatorians, an average class rank in the top 10 percent, and an average GPA of 3.9.
 Again this year nearly 40 percent of the entering class is from outside New England.

 With over 40 undergraduate programs of study we are certain to have options for many of your students.
 Whether they are looking for Biology, Interactive Media and Game Design, Engineering, Pre-Law, or our newest program in Architectural Engineering, we hope to see your students during our visits across the country throughout the year.

 We're a top university

 WPI was founded in 1865, the third-oldest technological university in the country.
 We were ranked 62 among national colleges and universities in the 2013 U.S. News & World Report Best Colleges issue.
 U.S. News also ranked us 24th for most classes under 20 students and 30th for faculty resources.
 The Princeton Review also recognized WPI, naming us to their top 20 lists for "Career Services" and "Happiest Students".

 Location and environment